CHAIRMAN’S CORPORATE GOVERNANCE STATEMENT

 1. Establish a strategy and business model which promotes long-term value for shareholders

-The Pelatro Group was founded in March 2013 by Subash Menon and Sudeesh Yezhuvath with the objective of offering specialised, enterprise class software solutions for precision marketing campaigns principally to telcos who face a series of challenges including market maturity, saturation and customer churn.
-Pelatro provides its precision marketing software “mViva” for use by customers in B2C applications, and is well positioned in the Multi-Channel Marketing Hub space (MCMH) – this is technology that orchestrates a customer’s communications and offers to customer segments across multiple channels to include websites, social media, mobile, direct mail, email and others.
+The Pelatro Group was founded in March 2013 by Subash Menon and Sudeesh Yezhuvath with the objective of offering specialised, enterprise class software solutions for contextual marketing campaigns principally to telcos who face a series of challenges including market maturity, saturation and customer churn.
+Pelatro provides its contextual marketing software “mViva” for use by customers in B2C applications, and is well positioned in the Multi-Channel Marketing Hub space (MCMH) – this is technology that orchestrates a customer’s communications and offers to customer segments across multiple channels to include websites, social media, mobile, direct mail, email and others.
 Pelatro is expanding by a mix of organic and acquisition led growth.

 The Board has concluded that the highest medium and long-term value can be delivered to its shareholders through continuation of its current business model of providing data analytics software to telco customers, positioning ourselves as a credible player in the Multichannel Marketing Hub space.
 The business will grow both organically and where appropriate by selective acquisitions.